samikshasatokar/Earthquake-Time-Series-Forecasting/README.md

     1. Dataset/: Contains the dataset used for the project in CSV format.
     2. Models/: Contains all the models and supporting python files to run the web app.
+    3. Execute.ipynb : Google Colaboratory to run the web app.